skip to main content

 Mexico City

-Days 1-2: Fly to Mexico City for two night stay exploring its busy streets.
-Mexico City was founded in 1521 on the ashes of the Aztec island citadel of Tenochtitlán and is today a modern and hectic sprawl home to over 20 million people.
-It has excellent museums, galleries, markets, cathedrals and plazas surrounded by fine colonial architecture.
+Days 1-2: Fly to Mexico City for a two night stay.
+The city was founded in 1521 on the ashes of the Aztec island citadel of Tenochtitlán and is today a modern and hectic sprawl which is home to over 20 million people.
+There are excellent museums, galleries, markets, cathedrals and plazas surrounded by fine colonial architecture.
+Enjoy a half day guided visit of the historic centre and museum of anthropology.

 Puebla

-Days 3-4: Met by your guide (who will accompany you around Mexico for the following 6 days).
-Driven south (2 hours) for two nights in the city of Puebla, in the shadow of Popocatepetl volcano.
-You will have a tour of the city - there are over 70 churches and thousands of beautiful buildings.
-You will also visit the nearby town of Cholula, famous for its Great Pyramid (the largest pre-Hispanic structure in the world in terms of volume) with underground tunnels and a Catholic Church built on top.
+Days 3-4: Met by your driver and driven south (2 hours) for two nights in the city of Puebla, in the shadow of Popocatepetl volcano.
+You will have a tour of the city - there are over 70 churches and many beautiful buildings.
+Also visit the nearby town of Cholula, famous for its Great Pyramid (the largest pre-Hispanic structure in the world in terms of volume) with underground tunnels and a Catholic Church built on top.

 Cuernavaca

-Days 5-6: Driven west to the delightful city of Cuernavaca, known as the ‘city of eternal spring’.
-Here you will visit the palace of Hernán Cortés, the gardens of the once emperor of Mexico, Maximiliano, and the ancient and little-visited Olmeca-Xicallanca site of Xochicalco.
+Days 5-6: Driven west (2-3 hours) to delightful Cuernavaca, known as the ‘city of eternal spring’.
+Here you will visit the historic centre, including the palace of Hernán Cortés.
+Also visit the ancient and little-visited Olmeca-Xicallanca site of Xochicalco, around 45 minutes from the city.

 San Miguel de Allende

-Days 7-8: Driven north to San Miguel de Allende via Querétaro, a lovely city with shady squares that was instrumental in the events leading up to the Mexican War of Independence.
-Continue to San Miguel for two nights in this beautiful city, famous for its silver.
-Time to browse the many interesting shops, visit museums and galleries, and relax in the central square of San Miguel Allende.
+Days 7-8: Driven north to San Miguel de Allende via Querétaro (around 6 hours).
+Querétaro is a lovely city with shady squares and an impressive 18th century aqueduct, and was instrumental in the events leading up to the Mexican War of Independence (1810-1821).
+Continue to San Miguel for two nights in this beautiful city.
+Time to browse the many interesting shops, visit museums and galleries, and relax in the central square.
 Enjoy a tour to the little-known colonial mining centre of Mineral de Pozos.
-‘Pozos’, once known for its opulence and a thriving mining industry, has been a virtual ghost town for almost a century.
+‘Pozos’, once known for its opulence and a thriving mining industry, has been a virtual ghost town for over a century.

 Guanajuato

-Day 9: Driven to the university city of Guanajuato via Dolores Hidalgo, where priest Miguel Hidalgo famously uttered his cry for the independence of Mexico (the Grito de Dolores) on September 16, 1810.
-You will have a tour of Guanajuato on arrival; the city has some beautiful squares and buildings of interest, such as the theatre and Alhóndiga (granary) where the heads of four independence heroes were hung to discourage further uprisings.
+Day 9: Driven to the university city of Guanajuato (90 minutes).
+You will have a tour of the city on arrival.
+There are some beautiful squares and buildings of interest, such as the theatre and the Alhóndiga (granary) where the heads of four independence heroes were hung to discourage further uprisings!
 Guanajuato hosts an annual ‘Cervantino’ festival every October, with a number of artistic and cultural events.

 Oaxaca

-Days 10-12: Driven to the nearby airport of León for a flight to Oaxaca, via Mexico City, where you spend your final three nights.
+Days 10-12: Driven to the nearby León airport for a flight to Oaxaca via Mexico City, where you spend your final three nights.
 This Mexican city is well known for its cuisine (including toasted grasshoppers or chapulines), and traditional crafts such as pottery and weaving.
-You can visit the Zapotec site of Monte Albán and the traditional weaving town of Teotitlán del Valle, or just admire one of the many pretty squares and colourful local markets.
+A city tour is included and you also have free time when you could visit the Zapotec site of Monte Albán and the traditional weaving town of Teotitlán del Valle, or just relax and admire one of the many pretty squares and colourful local markets.
+Oaxaca hosts the ‘Guelaguetza’ cultural festival every year in July, celebrating music, dance, food and drink from the region.

 Day 13: Fly back to Mexico City for onward connections.